isomerpages/moe-marisstellahigh/_admission/Admission (Secondary)/2025 Secondary 1 Appeal to Transfer.md

 </li>
 <li>
 <p>Students must take the Higher Chinese Language as their Mother Tongue
-Language if they are offered a place in the school.</p>
+Language in Secondary 1 and 2, if they are offered a place in the school.</p>
 <p></p>
 </li>
 <li>